Rohitha21032003/Linear-Predictive-Coding/README.md

 # Linear-Predictive-Coding
-* This code encodes and then reconstructs a voice signal.
+* This code encodes a voice signal through which data reduction is obtained.
+* And then reconstruced signal with reduced data is verified for quality.